jt196/vanilla-cookbook/README.md

 ## Unit Conversion

 Smart conversion from US Volumetric to imperial and metric weight.
 Thousands of ingredients supported in this conversion.
-Inline temperature conversion is also supported.
+Inline temperature conversion, fractions and ranges are also supported.

 ## Shopping List

 Simple shopping list section.
 Add ingredients from your recipe.
+Checked ingredients persist but hidden, show them to make your next shopping list.

 ## Cooking Logs

 Log when you've cooked a recipe.
-Calendar view.
+Calendar view, recipe view of logs.

 ## User Management